KellyMahan/Subterfuge/README.md

 # Subterfuge

 A library for event driven websocket browsing.

 ## Idea

 The idea for this project is to create a standard set of libraries to implement websocket based event driven browsing.
+It extends [em-websocket](http://www.igvita.com/2009/12/22/ruby-websockets-tcp-for-the-browser/) which makes use of [eventmachine](http://www.rubyeventmachine.com/).

 Specific uses: